Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Waste production

-Household waste is waste generated by human activities and disposed of by them as unwanted or useless.
-Solid household waste includes cardboard, newsprint, packaging or consumer paper, all kinds of containers (wooden, glass, metal), objects and products made of wood, metal, leather, glass, plastic, textiles and other materials that have become obsolete or have lost their consumer properties. broken or obsolete household appliances - garbage, as well as agricultural and municipal food waste - garbage.
+Household waste is waste generated as a result of human activity and disposed of as unwanted or useless.
+Solid household waste includes cardboard, newspaper, packaging or consumer paper, all kinds of containers (wood, glass, metal), obsolete items and products made of wood, metal, leather, glass, plastic, textiles and other materials that have lost their consumer properties, broken or outdated household appliances - garbage, as well as agricultural and municipal food waste - garbage.

-MODERN WASTE PROCESSING TECHNOLOGIES
+MODERN WASTE RECYCLING TECHNOLOGIES

-Obtaining biogas from organic waste has positive features:
+Producing biogas from organic waste has positive features:

 4. Biogas plants can be located in any region of the country and do not require the construction of expensive gas pipelines and complex infrastructure;

-Neutralization of municipal solid waste
+Disposal of solid household waste

-Flue gas consumption, m 3 / h
+Flue gas consumption, m 3\h

-Recycling of radioactive waste
+Reprocessing of radioactive waste

 Advantages:

-high degree of primary waste reduction;
+high degree of reduction in the volume of primary waste;

 environmental safety of the process;